Skip to Content

 Fish River Canyon is the second largest canyon in the world after the Grand Canyon in the US.
 It’s quite impressive especially if you have never seen a big canyon before.
 I’ve read some people saying it wasn’t as impressive as the Grand Canyon though but we’ve never seen it.
 For us, it was definitely worth visiting the canyon.
 I must admit we didn’t have to drive all the way from Windhoek.
 We stopped at Fish River Canyon on our Cape Town – Namibia road trip

-To get the best views of the canyon go to Hobas, the entrance to the main lookout point.
+To get the best views of the canyon go to the Hobas entrance.
 The lookout is the starting point of a 4-day Fish River Canyon hike if you’re an eager hiker and have time you can tackle this route.
 The trail is open from May to mid-September and it requires advanced booking.

 • Gate times – sunset to sunrise.

-You can stay at Hobas at the campsite but we prefer Canyon Roadhouse, which is only 16 km before Hobas (you’ll drive past it the next day in any case).
-They have better facilities and it’s more of a fun place to spend the rest of the day taking photos with old rusted cars, chilling in the pool, sitting at the bar, etc. You can camp here in your own tent or stay in one of the rooms.
+You can stay at the campsite at Hobas but we prefer Canyon Roadhouse, which is only 16 km before Hobas (you’ll drive past it the next day).
+They have better facilities and it’s more of a fun place to spend the rest of the day.
+You can take photos with old rusted cars, chill in the pool, sit at the bar, etc. You can camp here in your own tent or stay in one of the rooms.
 You can book a room online.
-Even if you’re not going to stay here I’d highly recommend stopping here for photos.
-It’s the best old car photo spot on this Namibia road trip.
+Even if you’re not going to stay there I recommend stopping for photos.
+It’s the best old car photo spot in Namibia.

 • Driving time – 6h30min.